IsakMedia/Portfolio2024/readme.md

 [] button have no or diminishable outline on focus which makes it hard to see [] `<cta-button>`  has no tab-index / cant be tabbed to

+[] the clock should be displayed in either AM/PM or 24hour, depending on browser language.
+Probably the Navigator.languages method

 // structure

 The [list] attribute on `<window-mac>` doesnt make much sense as it is.